 Primary and Metastatic Brain Tumors

 Intracranial neoplasms can arise from any of the structures or cell types present in the cranial vault, including the brain, meninges, pituitary gland, skull, and even residual embryonic tissue.
-The overall annual incidence of primary brain tumors in the United States is 18.7 cases per 100,000 person-years.
-In 2012, it is estimated that cancer of the brain and central nervous system (CNS) will be diagnosed in 22,910 men and women, and that 13,700 men and women will die of the disease.
+The overall annual incidence of primary brain tumors in the United States is approximately 20 cases per 100,000 person-years.
+In 2014, it is estimated that cancer of the brain and central nervous system (CNS) will be diagnosed in 22,810 men and women..
+The 5-year relative survival rate following this diagnosis is 33.8%.

 The most common primary brain tumors are meningiomas, representing 34.7% of all primary intracranial tumors.
 Gliomas are the second most common primary brain tumor, at 30%, and account for 80% of malignant primary intracranial tumors.
 In children, primary brain tumors are the most common of the solid tumors and the second most frequent cause of cancer death after leukemia.

 Brain metastases (secondary brain tumors) occur in approximately 15% of cancer patients as a result of hematogenous dissemination of systemic cancer, and the incidence may be rising because of better control of systemic disease.
 Lung and breast cancers are the most common solid tumors that metastasize to the CNS.
 Proportionate to their incidence, melanoma and testicular and renal carcinomas have the greatest propensity to metastasize to the brain, but their relative rarity explains the low incidence of these neoplasms in large series of patients with brain metastases.
 Patients with brain metastases from nonpulmonary primaries have a 70% incidence of lung metastases.
 Although many physicians presume that all brain metastases are multiple, in fact, half are single and many are potentially amenable to focal therapies.